Housing, Heritage and Regeneration

 Through Growth Deal funding we are also investing in priority housing and regeneration projects such as:

 - Halifax Beech Hill: This project is to assist with the demolition of three high-rise tower blocks and Stannary Depot with a view to developing the delivery of new housing development in its place.
 The funding will principally focus on Phase 1 of the regeneration project; this will include the construction of 114 homes, of which over 50% will be affordable.
+Urban design advice for this project helped to reduce car dominance and improved connectivity for walking and cycling.

 - New Bolton Woods: The New Bolton Woods regeneration scheme is being delivered through a Public Private Partnership.
 Our support will ensure private sector engagement in delivery of 145 new homes by 2021 at New Bolton Woods, part of a mixed-use regeneration scheme to create an urban village with over 1,000 new homes in the central segment of the Bradford Shipley Canal Road Corridor regeneration area.
 The BSCRC aims to deliver 3,000 homes by 2025.